This article appeared in Knife Magazine in July 2021.

 By Daniel C. Lawson, Attorney and Knife Expert

 The knife and the stick are among mankind’s oldest implements.
 Through millennia, these two elements have been combined to create more efficient tools such as spears, pikes, axes, and pruning hooks.
 In the 17th Century, a hybrid referred to as the sword-stick, cane-in-a-sword, or sword cane emerged.
 The distinguishing feature is that the blade is encased within the stick from which it may be withdrawn.
-This evolution was probably brought about by changing social convention and fashion, along with the fact that carrying a sword can be awkward when entering a building, traveling in a coach, or merely going about daily life activities.
+This evolution was probably brought about by changing social conventions and fashion, along with the fact that carrying a sword can be awkward when entering a building, traveling in a coach, or merely going about daily life activities.

 The cane sword afforded the utility of a walking stick.
 It offered a sword-like blade for the contingencies where it might be appropriate.
 We might say it was a better fit in a world that was becoming more metropolitan.